johann-lau/Bot/README.md

 ### Apple Engrave Help

-Use `=engrave {product name} {text}` to engrave text on a desired product.
+Use `=engrave {product name} {text}` to engrave text on a product.
 Here is a list of products and their respective colors:

 |    Product    | Default Only |  Space Gray  | Silver |   Gold   | Rose Gold | Red | Pink | Green | Sky Blue |
 |    :-----:    | :----------: | :----------: | :----: | :------: | :-------: | :-: | :--: | :---: | :------: |